 After getting up early to drive Daddy to work, we came home for some special birthday confetti pancakes with rainbow sprinkles.

 We then drove to Sarasota, which is about an hour away.
-The plan was to swing by JCPenney for a quick birthday photo (I received a coupon in the mail!), then swing by Gymboree (at the other Sarasota mall), then spend an hour or so feeding the Flamingos at Jungle Garden (where we have an annual pass), then swing by McDonalds for lunch (M’s request), then head home in time to bake and decorate her cake and make dinner before I had to pick up Grandma from her assisted living facility and then go pick up Husband from work by 5:15.
+The plan was to swing by JCPenney for a quick birthday photo (I received a coupon in the mail!), then swing by Gymboree (at the other Sarasota mall), then spend an hour or so feeding the Flamingos at Jungle Garden (where we have an annual pass), then swing by McDonalds for lunch (M’s request), then head home in time to bake and decorate her cake and make dinner before I had to pick up Grandma from her assisted living facility and then go pick up my husband from work by 5:15.
 Even as I write this, I see how that plan may have been slightly overly optimistic.

 JCPenney was, inexplicably, completely booked for the entire morning.
 So we went to Sears, which was completely empty, but I had forgotten my Sears coupon.
 (Always have a backup!)
 Thankfully, the very accommodating photographer agreed to take the pictures and let me call later with the coupon code.
-The pictures went without a hitch, and then M asked if they could play at the mall playground.
+The pictures went without a hitch, and then Maggie asked if they could play at the mall playground.
 (In my estimation, a poor substitute for Jungle Gardens, but it was her birthday after all!)
 They had a blast and were none the wiser, and the little coin-operated merry-go-round was just an added bonus.

-Husband was a HUGE help when it came to getting dinner ready.
+Chuck was a HUGE help when it came to getting dinner ready.
 He made the yummy salads!

 This is just a sneak preview of some of the decorations for the real party on Saturday.

-After dinner (and Trouble’s bedtime), it was time for gifts.
+After dinner (and Annie’s bedtime), it was time for gifts.
 We are trying to make a conscious attempt to not go overboard on presents for our kids because we would rather make birthdays be about enjoying a special day than getting lots of stuff.
 Her presents from us this year included a kite, 2 Littlest Pet Shop (her favorite toys right now), a Cinderella book with wedding dress up accessories, Charlie Brown DVD, & some clothing.
 Pretty much everything I got was on clearance, and I actually purchased several other things as well that we decided to save for special prizes or for Christmas.